theobald-software/theobald-software.github.io/content/_en/board-connector/getting-started-table.md

 parent: board-connector
 childidentifier: getting-started-table
 permalink: /:collection/:path
-weight: 3
+weight: 2
 lang: en_GB
 ---

-Please note that this chapter contains not only the details of the SAP table extraction with Table, but also is a general introduction to  the BOARD Connector.
+This section contains the details of the SAP table extraction with the Xtract Table component and a general introduction to BOARD Connector.

-It is therefore a prerequisite for all subsequent chapters.
+This section is therefore a prerequisite for all subsequent sections.

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}